Session Expired

 AI Summary

-The bill sets requirements for high-risk AI systems by public bodies and mandates a work group to assess local government impacts.
+The bill mandates requirements for high-risk AI systems used by public bodies and establishes a work group to assess local government compliance.

 Business Impact

-If you develop or use high-risk AI systems in Virginia, you must comply with new policies by July 1, 2027, or face potential penalties.
+If you operate a public body in Virginia using high-risk AI, you must comply with new guidelines by July 1, 2027, or face penalties.

 State